 - Tag code and instructions, which you can email to yourself or others

-In this article, you’ll get familiar with the benefits of tag validation, find the tag and check if it’s working, how global site tags and lists work, and some frequently asked questions.
+In this article, you’ll get familiar with the benefits of tag validation, find the tag and check if it’s working, how Google tags and lists work, and some frequently asked questions.

 Benefits of tag validation

-The global site tag validation provides the details about how your tag is working and tag validation provides statistics related to your global site tag.
+The Google tag validation provides the details about how your tag is working and tag validation provides statistics related to your Google tag.
 If there are any problems with your tag, tag validation shows some common solutions that might help you with your tag issues.

 You'll find answers to these questions: